- All files (zip, 35 Kb)

 The Stock and RAB charge forecasts rely on earnings and repayment projections forecast over the next 30-40 years, and are sensitive to the assumptions used in the models.
 For example, an RPI of 1 percentage point (pp) lower beginning from financial year 2019-20 would lower the forecast 2019-20 RAB charge by up to 5pp for Plan 2 loans.
 The percentage point change in 2019-20 plan 2 RAB charge forecasts as a consequence of varying key individual economic and policy model inputs is documented in the RAB charge sensitivity data accompanying this publication.
-For more details please see the methodology document accompanying this release.
+For more details please see the quality and methodology document accompanying this release.

 Since the last student loan forecasts release in June 2019, there have been revisions to the data, economic assumptions, policies and modelling methodology used within the student loan repayment and earnings models.
 These updates will all contribute to varying degrees to any changes over time in the forecast of figures such as RAB charge, stock charge and percentage of borrowers expected to fully repay their student loans.